jestjs/jest/README.md

 The most common use of this API is for specifying the module a given test intends to be testing (and thus doesn't want automatically mocked).

 *Note: this method was previously called `dontMock`.
 When using `babel-jest`, calls to `unmock` will automatically be hoisted to the top of the code block.
-You can use `dontMock` if you want to explicitly avoid this behavior.*
+Use `dontMock` if you want to explicitly avoid this behavior.*

 ## Mock API